 East Orange, New Jersey, in Essex county, is 2 miles NW of Newark, New Jersey.
-The majority of the residents are African Americans.
+The majority of the residents are African American.
 Parts of the city are Urban Enterprise Zone districts and it's included in the New York Metropolitan area.

 East Orange History

 In the early years, it was a part of Newark and up until 1780 was known as Newark Mountain.
 In 1720 a vein of copper ore was discovered.
 The local mine shipped the ore to England.
 East Orange separated from the city of Orange in 1863.

 - The Ambrose/Ward Mansion is an impressive structure and is home to the African-American Fund of New Jersey